SandraCalero/MooveBoard/README.md

 4. The page will reload when you make changes and you will also see any lint errors in the console.

+### Redux DevTools

+To use redux and validate its use in the DEV environment, install the chrome extension [Redux DevTools](https://chrome.google.com/webstore/detail/redux-devtools/lmhkpmbekcpmknklioeibfkpmmfibljd)

 ## Considerations:

+### About structure

+Atomic design

 ### About Branching and Commits